-With Covid clusters popping up, is coronavirus fatigue setting in?
+With COVID clusters popping up, is coronavirus fatigue setting in?

 “The success of us getting out of the yellow zone is in the community’s hands.
 We can reduce our positivity rate with some of these new roll backs and restrictions, and we can get out of the yellow zone.
 But our success as a community and as a county really is in the hands of all of you, all of us who live within the county.
 We have to do better,” says Darlene Smith, the Steuben County Health Director.

-With 86 new Covid cases today, Monroe County Executive Adam Bello also asking those here to do the same.
+With 86 new COVID-19 cases Wednesday, Monroe County Executive Adam Bello also asking those here to do the same.

 “To wear our masks, stay socially distant and follow all the health guidelines,” says Bello.